mhmdbdr/Find_a_coach-Vue.js/README.md

 ## Features

-**User Authentication:** Secure user authentication and authorization to protect user accounts and ensure a personalized experience.
+- **User Authentication:** Secure user authentication and authorization to protect user accounts and ensure a personalized experience.

-**Coach Registration:** Coaches can register and create profiles, providing information about their expertise, availability, and pricing.
+- **Coach Registration:** Coaches can register and create profiles, providing information about their expertise, availability, and pricing.

-**Filter Coaches by Category**: Users can filter coaches based on their category, making it easy to find coaches in specific fields.
+- **Filter Coaches by Category**: Users can filter coaches based on their category, making it easy to find coaches in specific fields.

+- **Messaging Coaches:** Users can send messages to coaches to inquire about their services, availability, or any other details.

 ## Technologies Used